 |Basis of Difference||Hard Work||Smart Work|

 |Meaning||Hard work can be simply defined as putting in strenuous hours for doing a certain task or task.||Smart work refers to finding effective and efficient ways to complete one or multiple tasks while also managing time and quality both.|

 |Essential Focus||Largely on quantity rather than quality||Equally on both quality and quantity|

 |Approach||The conventional approach to handle any task without finding any other flexible ways to complete it||Explores effective ways to accomplish work, be it delegating, prioritizing or organising the working process more smartly.|

 |Process||A simpler process is used with a direct approach to complete a certain amount of work in a particular amount of time.||A flexible process is opted for with an essential emphasis on planning, delegating tasks, organising a team in a particular way and prioritizing schedules to achieve the set objectives.|

 As discussed, hard work is the key to success only if done smartly.
-However, to bring more clarity, let us understand hard work vs smart work through some examples.
+However, to bring more clarity, let us understand it through some smart work and hard work examples: